sbissantz/rarp/git.md

 All right, time to push!?
 Nope..
 We first have to set up a remote repository and define its location (no its not Zurich; most of the time its an URL).

-What this means is, we to create the destination folder for the files to push.
+Now, is to make the destination folder for the files to push.
 Because our third party application is GitHub, navigate to the website.
 On the website click `Repositories` then `New`.
 Give it a cool name and `Create repository`.
 Time to return to your command line.
 After setting up the destination folder we need to tell it Git.
 We'll use the following formula:

 ```
 git remote add origin git@github.com:<username>/<cool_repo>.git